 I am a scientist with a major case of wanderlust.
 I am always dreaming of holiday destinations I would love to be exploring and can often be found browsing the latest flight prices.
 So, any chance I get to merge my love for both science and travel I will jump at the opportunity.

 When I visit a new city or country I always want to learn something new and get those brain cell stimulated, whether that’s learning a new language, sampling the finest cuisine that country has to offer or satisfying my geeky instincts by exploring wondrous natural sights and feats of science and engineering.
 So, I was just going to write a two part series in this blog feature – the UK and then the rest of the world.
 But doing my research I have realised that there are sooooo many attractions that I want to share with you from the rest of the world and a two part series was not enough.
 Instead this is part two of my science and travel series where I share some of the top places to visit in and around Europe to charm the science lover in your life.
-You can now check out my suggestions for trips in North America and South America now too!
+You can now check out my suggestions for trips in North America, South America and Asia now too!

 - Northern Lights, Svalbard, Norway